 Regular dialogue on emerging pedagogies for Engaged and Active Reading

 The book made by the first-year students in Visiting Assistant Professor of Literature Andrew Rippeon’s Unpacking My Library course is now viewable.
-Under Rippeon’s mentorship, students designed and wrote the book, used the letterpress lab to create the cover, and used augmented reality (AR) to link images and video into the experience of the book.
-Rippeon writes:
+(To view the augmented reality elements of this book using HP Reveal, follow instructions below.) (more…)

 This semester, students in Professor Andrew Rippeon’s “Unpacking My Library: The Book, The Burke, and the 20th Century” (Literature & Creative Writing) are introduced to the history and practice of the book in a long arc from the pre-Gutenberg era into the present.